ianheggie/geocoder2/README.md

 ### The Near Method

-Mongo document classes (Mongoid and MongoMapper) have a built-in `near` scope, but since it only works two-dimensions Geocoder overrides it with its own spherical `near` method in geocoded classes.
+Mongo document classes (Mongoid and MongoMapper) have a built-in `near` scope, but since it only works two-dimensions Geocoder2 overrides it with its own spherical `near` method in geocoded classes.

 ### Latitude/Longitude Order

 Coordinates are generally printed and spoken as latitude, then longitude ([lat,lon]).
-Geocoder respects this convention and always expects method arguments to be given in [lat,lon] order.
+Geocoder2 respects this convention and always expects method arguments to be given in [lat,lon] order.
 However, MongoDB requires that coordinates be stored in [lon,lat] order as per the GeoJSON spec (http://geojson.org/geojson-spec.html#positions), so internally they are stored "backwards."
 However, this does not affect order of arguments to methods when using Mongoid or MongoMapper.

-To access an object's coordinates in the conventional order, use the `to_coordinates` instance method provided by Geocoder.
+To access an object's coordinates in the conventional order, use the `to_coordinates` instance method provided by Geocoder2.
 For example:

     obj.to_coordinates  # => [37.7941013, -122.3951096] # [lat, lon]